MiningDAO/DeMine/test/TestCases.md

  - [x] setRoyaltyInfo from non-owner should fail
  - [x] setRoyaltyInfo, getRoyaltyInfo should updated

-DeMineNFT Specific:
+DeMineNFT Create Pool
  - [x] create new pool from non owner, should fail
  - [x] create new pool with wrong supply array, should fail
  - [x] create new pool with start cycle too late, should fail
  - [x] create new pool from rewarded cycles, should fail
  - [x] create new pool
     - event TransferBatch from address(0) should be emitted
     - event NewPool should be emitted
     - DeMineAgent should with pool set
     - balanceOf issuer for ids should be same with supplies

+DeMineNFT Reward
  - [x] reward from non-owner should fail
  - [x] reward with insufficient allowance, should fail
  - [x] reward with insufficient balance, should fail